 Lyman-Morse is a custom boat building yard on the coast of Maine with a distinguished history.
+Since the early 20's, over two-hundred boats have been built at our yard.
 For over a century, graceful Alden Malabar schooners and sturdy Friendship sloops slid down the ways here in Thomaston.
 In the late 1970s the boat building company expanded its focus to produce a variety of exceptional custom sailing yachts and custom motor yachts for world class naval architects and discriminating owners.

 Here is our story: